zyr1on/C-Cpp-Examples/C/vectors/DOCUMENTATION.md

 #define INITIAL_CAP 5                         -> default initial capacity of vector.
-int compare(const void* a, const void* b)     -> the comparison function that qsort uses. v_initialized                                 -> checks whether the vector is initialized or not. vector v;                                     -> creates vector object
+int compare(const void* a, const void* b)     -> the comparison function that qsort uses. v_initialized                                 -> global variable that checks whether the vector is initialized or not.

 void vector_init(vector*v)                    -> *initializes vector.
 int vector_push_back(vector*v, int element)   -> pushs an element to end of the vector.
 (0 succes -1 fail)